albybarber/HTML5-jQuery-placeholder-shiv/README.md

 #### HTML Explained

+ * *data-placeholder="Enter a Value"*
- * data-placeholder="Enter a Value" - This is the place holder value you wish to appear (non HTML5 browsers)
+  * This is the place holder value you wish to appear (non HTML5 browsers)
-                                    - If no value is entered it will default specified by the JS
+  * If no value is entered it will default specified by the JS
-                                    - This is not required if you don't mind the Js defualt
+  * This is not required if you don't mind the Js defualt

+ * *placeholder="Enter a Value"*
- * placeholder="Enter a Value"      - This is the HTML5 attribute 'placeholder' (HTML5 browsers)
+  * This is the HTML5 attribute 'placeholder' (HTML5 browsers)

 How to use the plugin: